SpyrosMitsis/Blog/content/posts/sorting_algo.md

-This last part is already sorted, so we check if `1 > `3`, if it's not, we reach the end of the unsorted part of the array, and now the whole array is sorted.
+This last part is already sorted, so we check if `1 > 3`, because it's not, we don't do anything and we reach the end of the unsorted part of the array, and now the whole array is sorted.

 ### Code Implementation